Jim and Vicki Chu Legacy Award

 • Canadian citizen or permanent resident of Canada for at least one year.

-• Not a previous recipient of a Jim and Vicki Chu Legacy Award or One World International Scholarship (LESD students applying as BLES applicants).
+• Not a previous recipient of a Jim and Vicki Chu Legacy Award or One World International Scholarship.

-• Demonstrated academic excellence (minimum B average in cumulative GPA and a minimum B average in LESD required English courses).
+• Demonstrated academic excellence (minimum B average in cumulative GPA).

 • Demonstrated commitment to the international learning experience.

-• Demonstrate involvement in school and/ or community activities; and capacity for representing JIBC and Canada as an ambassador.
-Supported by a letter of reference.
+• Preference will be given to those who can demonstrate involvement in school and/ or community activities; and capacity for representing JIBC and Canada as an ambassador.
+Preference to be supported by a letter of reference.

 Application Process